javierasping/sentinel/content/posts/sistemas/migraciones/eliminacion_systemd/eliminacion_systemd.en.md

 ### Migration from systemd to systemV

-Modify / etc / apt / sources.list to point to Daedalus repositories that is the equivalent of Debian 12 in Devuan.
+Modify /etc/apt/sources.list to point to Daedalus repositories that is the equivalent of Debian 12 in Devuan.

 ```bash
 root@ASOjaviercruces:~# nano /etc/apt/sources.list